Snicon/DA204E_Programming-in-CSharp/README.md

 ### Assignment 5AB
 This assignment introduces constructor chaining and Lists, additionally the reading material touches on better encapsulation and OOP.
 The application built this time is a customer registry that stores customer contact details.
 All in all this assignment feels much like repetition of assignment 4AB but with the introduction of lists and constructor chaining.

+### Assignment 6ABC
+This assignment has by far been the most interesting one yet.
+While building upon the foundations previously established in assignment 4 and 5 it also adds a lot of new concepts.
+Tooltips, Timers, Assembly information, Resources and lastly reading and writing to files, in this case .txt files.
+The application built in this assignment is a task management/todo reminder app.

 ## Progress & grades

 ### Assignments